nlfiedler/zorigami/NOTES.md

     - tar file format
     - entry names are the chunk hash digest plus prefix
     - entry dates are always UTC epoch to yield consistent results
-    - encrypted with OpenPGP (RFC 4880) using passphrase
+    - encrypted with libsodium using passphrase

 ### Database Schema